abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ## Events

 In this tab, you can view all *Events* sent or received by your applications.
+Clicking on a row enables you to view the details of each event.
 You can filter them using the search textbox or by selecting a specific application.
 Additionally, you can choose the direction and source (inbox/outbox) of events.
 The *Clear Events* button removes all events.

 ## Exceptions

-TODO
+This tab displays all exceptions.
+Click on a row to inspect the details of each exception.
+You can filter them using the search textbox or by selecting a specific application.
+The *Clear Exceptions* button removes all exceptions.

 ## Logs

-TODO
+You can view the all logs in *Logs* tab.
+To see the logs you have to choice an application also you can add filter using the search textbox or selecting a specific log level.
+The *Clear* button removes all logs.
+When new logs coming it's automacilly scrolls if the *Auto Scroll* checked.